-Neither the Trust nor the Responsible Entity have any employees or had any employees during the Financial Year.
+Neither the Trust nor the Responsible Entity have any employees.
 During the Financial Year, the operations of the Trust were undertaken by subsidiaries of Scentre Group Limited and Scentre Group executives and employees.
-While, as an externally managed entity, the Trust is not required to report on diversity, Scentre Group's approach to diversity is outlined in Scentre Group's 2022 Corporate Governance Statement.
+While, as an externally managed entity, the Trust is not required to report on diversity, Scentre Group's approach to diversity is outlined in Scentre Group's 2023 Corporate Governance Statement.
 The Group's Diversity, Equity and Inclusion Policy is available on the Trust's website.

-1.6 Board self-assessment and performance
+1.6 Board assessment and performance